-I had always dreamed of living in Spain one day, but when we finally moved to Alicante, it was far better than I had ever imagined.
-This article is based on the memories we collected during our time in this Spanish coastal town for 12 months.
+I had always dreamed of living in Spain one day.
+But when we finally moved to Alicante, it was far better than I had ever imagined.
+This article is based on the memories we collected during our 12 months in Spain.

-A whole year in Alicante is now coming to an end and I would like to express the strong feelings I have developed for this place and the people who live there.
-There are 8 (and many more) things we absolutely loved about living in Spain and I would not want to trade this experience for anything.
+A whole year in Alicante is now coming to an end and I would not miss this time for the world.
+We have created a unique friendship with the culture of this place and with the people who live there.
+There are not only 8 things we absolutely loved about living in Spain.
+But these are the main ones.

 1. The Weather.

-We are sun-lovers and summer kids, which is the most obvious reason while we moved to Spain in the first place.
-Growing up in northern Germany is not exactly the ideal situation if you are a sun-addicted, warmth loving person, who starts to shiver when the temperature drops below 20 degrees and would rather die of thirst or a heat stroke than being trapped in place that has more grey days a year than there is sand on a beach.
+As sun-lovers and summer kids the most obvious reason for moving to Spain is the weather.
+Growing up in northern Germany is not exactly the ideal situation if you are a sun-addicted, warmth loving person.
+I literally start to shiver when the temperature drops below 20 degrees.
+Rather would I die of thirst or a heat stroke than being trapped in place that has more grey days a year than there is sand on a beach.

 Alicante’s average annual temperature is 18 degrees, but it reports more than 2800 hours of sunshine every year.
-Out of the entire year I spent in this place, there where only two months (Mid-December until Mid-February) within which I was not able to suntan at the local beach, because it was slightly too chilly.
+Out of the entire year I spent in this place, there where only two cold months.
+Suntanning on our local beach was part of my daily routine for 10 out of 12 months, only Mid-December until Mid-February were slightly too chilly.

 While smiling about the Spanish: I was woken up by the rain pouring down my window the other night.
 In Germany, the sound of rain would have put me to sleep, because it had something steady and homely to it, but here in Spain where it was not supposed to rain ever, it irritated me.